 A DBT program usually takes around a year, but Dr. Kaufman customizes your plan to meet your individual needs.

 Additionally, while the goal is to help you develop new skills to use during your daily life, the end of your program doesn’t necessarily mean that your time with Dr. Kaufman is over.
 You can continue to see Dr. Kaufman for psychotherapy sessions if you choose.

-Call FamilyTime Centers or make an appointment online today to learn more about DBT and how it can help you.
+Call FamilyTime Centers or make an appointment online today to learn more about our DBT center Los Angeles and how we can help you.